Explore as a

 Effective packaging of information and ongoing communication are important parts of maximising the sharing and impact of the Society’s advice.
 The Society uses a variety of channels, tailored to the situation, including publishing, website data, infographics, pamphlets, interactive websites, social media campaigns, follow-up meetings and workshops with government stakeholders, and public lectures and debates.

-The Society also sometimes develops specific resources for schools aimed at children/tamariki.
 The Society occasionally prepares documents in te reo Māori or other languages to facilitate uptake within our diverse communities.

-The Society publishes all advice and guidance under a creative commons licence when finalised to facilitate its use and uptake.
+The Society publishes all advice and guidance under a Creative Commons licence when finalised to facilitate its use and uptake.

 Return to top